 We began our conversation by noting that there are limitations to both ICF and IAC coach certifications.
 Each has its own coaching competencies (or masteries, as the IAC calls theirs).
 Each definitely has its own coaching style, which you need to be able to demonstrate.
 Neither style encompasses every possible way to coach brilliantly; they're just doing the best they can.

 So why are there two professional coaching organizations and certifications?
-Actually, there are zillions of them - some completely bogus - but these currently are the most respected.
+Actually, there are zillions of them - some completely bogus - but these currently are the most well-known.
 Oddly, the same man, Thomas J. Leonard, the 'Father of Professional Coaching', founded both the IAC and ICF.
 Thomas founded the ICF in 1995 and later, the IAC in 2003, just before he passed away.

-ICF credentialing, as it's called, emphasizes coach training, mentoring and experience, as well as an online test and demonstration of coaching skill.
+ICF credentialing, as it's called, emphasizes ICF coach training, mentoring and experience, as well as an online test and demonstration of coaching skill.
 Thomas sought to streamline the process of certification with the IAC, which emphasizes the results of coach training, mentoring and experience, rather than the documentation of it.
 This makes the IAC certification process a bit simpler, but it's by no means easier, because coaches need to demonstrate masterful coaching skills.
 Only about 25% of coaches who apply for IAC Coach Certification pass on the first try.

 The ICF has three levels of coaching credentials: The Associate Credentialed Coach (ACC), The Professional Credentialed Coach (PCC), and the Master Credentialed Coach (MCC).
 The IAC currently has only one certification, the Certified Coach (IAC-CC), but from what I've observed, the level of coaching skill required by the IAC is roughly comparable to the ICF MCC.
-(UPDATE: the IAC added another 'intermediate' level of certification, as well as a basic "practitioner" level.
+[UPDATE: the IAC eventually added another 'intermediate' level of certification, as well as a basic "practitioner" level.
 And the renamed their original certification the Master Masteries Coach.]